Montrose v Berwick Rangers

 Corner, Montrose.
 Conceded by Jordan Orru.

 Attempt blocked.
-Andrew Steeves (Montrose) right footed shot from more than 35 yards is blocked.
+Andrew Steeves (Montrose) right footed shot from outside the box is blocked.

 Foul by Steven Thomson (Berwick Rangers).